PsychedPhalanx/LSOAs-England-and-Wales/README.md

 #### Changes to LSOAs 2011-2021

 First, several LSOAs had their boundaries modified.
 More importantly, between 2011 and 2021, an additional 919 LSOAs were created.
-The rationale for both of these changes was to ensure that population and household thresholds were maintained across all LSOAs. [[11]](https://www.ons.gov.uk/methodology/geography/ukgeographies/statisticalgeographies)
+The rationale for both of these changes was to ensure that population and household thresholds were maintained across all LSOAs [[10]](https://www.ons.gov.uk/methodology/geography/ukgeographies/statisticalgeographies).

 Within this decade, we expect several LSOAs to have changed in terms of their classification as per the RUC 2011, i.e., their membership of one of the eight categories.
 For example, an LSOA that belonged to the 'Urban city and town' category may have been 'promoted' to 'Urban minor conurbation' due to increasing urbanisation.
 Without RUC data from 2021, we cannot give a definite value for the number of LSOAs affected in this way.